Internships & Externships

 - Students apply for an unpaid internship at an organization or design a new unpaid internship in partnership with an organization, Barnard alumna, etc.

 - Students then apply to the Beyond Barnard Internship Program grants.
-The application will be available on Handshake beginning on or about January 15.
+The summer application is now available on Handshake.
 It asks applicants for a resume and a set of short-answer questions.

 - Please note, students do not need to have an internship secured by the time they apply to the Beyond Barnard Internship Program.
 Rather, applicants will be asked how far along they are in securing an internship.
 In other words whether you have an internship at the time of application will not affect your eligibility.